 Fate guided my choice: the American dollar crashed and unfortunately, the IT company was heavily affected.
 The distributors became hesitant and I needed to make a quick decision as Christmas was approaching and my student visa was going to expire soon.
 I reflected on the situation.
 Had I signed the sponsorship papers with the business, my future would have been tied to it, with a real chance of being forced to return to Italy.
 I started to look for a teaching job.

 A few days before Christmas, I was at the airport, going back for the holidays and reading the local newspaper.
 On the job advertisements page, a newly founded school was offering an ongoing position to a qualified Italian teacher.
 As soon as I arrived at my mother’s in Italy, I applied with my Immigration Lawyer’s assistance.
 I had two interviews over the phone with the Principal and was given the position, which later became a sponsorship.

 The following step was buying a car, as the college was not reachable by public transport.
 Two months earlier, in October, I had started practicing Falun Dafa, an ancient Chinese cultivation way of mind, body, and soul based on Truth, Compassion, and Forbearance, and through it, I had made some new friends.
-One of them, whom I am deeply grateful to, helped me to purchase a used station wagon online, which I picked up on my return in Melbourne.
-I still recall my first time driving on the left hand-side, the absolutely strange and funny perception of the car, but also the feelings of freedom, hope, and accomplishment in my heart.
+One of them, to whom I am deeply grateful, helped me to purchase a used station wagon online, which I picked up on my return to Melbourne.
+I still recall my first time driving on the left-hand-side, the absolutely strange and funny perception of the car, but also the feelings of freedom, hope, and accomplishment in my heart.